volodinroman/volodinroman.github.io/_posts/2019-12-26-Poly-Maker.md

  <!--more-->

 <p class="pt-4">
-  Here is my new Poly Maker 2D tool that actually does nothing important and unfortunately doesn't change people's life.
-But!
-It was fun to write it and play with results.
-Inspired by <a target="_blank" class="text-info" href="https://aerotwist.com/lab/poly-maker/"><b>Poly Maker</b></a> tool written by Paul Lewis.
-I believe the original tool was written with JavaScripts and WebGL.
-As there were no sources, I decided to write my own real time version with Python and PyQt.
-So fork it, break it or improve it if you wish.
+  Here is one of my creations, the <b>Poly Maker 2D</b> tool.
+While it may not have any significant impact or improve anyone's daily life, the process of creating it was enjoyable and fulfilling.
+I was inspired by Paul Lewis' original <a target="_blank" class="text-info" href="https://aerotwist.com/lab/poly-maker/"><b>Poly Maker</b></a> tool, which was written using JavaScripts and WebGL.
+However, as the source code was not available, I decided to take on the challenge and build my own real-time version using Python and PyQt.
+Feel free to fork, modify, or enhance the code as you see fit.
 </p>

 <a target = "_blank" href="https://github.com/volodinroman/PyPoly2d">